3-month program free to Stetson students

 For students seeking ELR, you will need all of the above requirements in addition to:

 • Completion of micro-internship amounting to ten hours.
-Career and Professional Development (CaPD) has a partnership with Parker Dewey that pairs students with a broad range of companies for micro-internships.
+Career Success has a partnership with Parker Dewey that pairs students with a broad range of companies for micro-internships.

 • Post-completion of micro-internship students must submit proof of completion via Canvas.